 Over the the 2 decades of youth work, both as paid and volunteer, I have often learned the hard way.
 And I still don't have it all figured out, but I feel I have identified some things that over the years have helped me grow in my calling, last in ministry and stay as healthy as possible.
 Over the next 8 weeks I'd like to share those with any who are interested.
 Hoping to lend a hand to my brothers and sisters in ministry..

 Oh!
 Planning to successfully revise the bland vibe for my current site.
-Reactions regarding the sharp branding of http://kristylee.ca?
-Truthfully a staggering make up artist that cares if seeking within the whole Alberta locale.
+Reactions regarding the sharp branding of https://ontarioexteriorsolutions.ca?
+Truthfully an accomplished window and door installer if seeking within the whole Ontario locale.
 Send an opinion.
 With thanks!

 Part 1: Find a Coach

 Playing sports as a child, teen and young adult we're some of the most special and memorable times of my life.
 The fellowship with my teammates, the exhilaration of competition and understanding that I could do more than my mind would often tell me I could, we're all experiences that I will cherish forever.
 And right in the middle of all of those experiences we're some of the most amazing people I could have ever asked for.
 My coaches.
 The ones who took on the responsibility of walking with me, preparing me, listening to me and challenging me.
 Nurturing me and encouraging me to stick with it, dig deep, prepare harder and get rid of all the other stuff that was not only holding me back, but keeping me from reaching my potential, and finding joy in the process.
 These people we're more than just coaches.
 They we're mentors.
 Some of which changed the course of my life and whom I thank God for daily.